jamesbuckett/ckad-questions/01-ckad-design-build.md

 * The link between PV and PVC is not explict, instead the PVC makes a some requests for storage.
 * Kubernetes will pick an appropriate PersistentVolume to meet that claim.
 * StorageClass provisions PV dynamically, when PVC claims it.
-* StorageClass allows dynamically provision volumes for an incoming claim.
+* StorageClass allows for dynamically provisioned volumes for an incoming claim.

 </p>